delmic/odemis/doc/develop/microscope.rst

 Detectors:
  * se-detector: Secondary electron detector of the SEM.
  * ccd: The main optical pixelated detector.
-It includes 1 metadata:

-    1. FAV_POS_ACTIVE: Focus position at initialisation.

 System:
- * sample-thermostat: Controls the temperature of the sample.
+ * sample-thermostat: Controls the temperature of the sample finely.
 The metadata are:

     1. SAFE_REL_RANGE: Safe operating temperature range relative to target temperature.
     2. SAFE_SPEED_RANGE: Safe operating speed range.